Copenhagen royal classic, did you get it?

 Amalienborg Palace

-Amalienborg is the residence of the Danish royal family and also a palace.
-In 1794, there was a big fire in Christiansborg, forcing the royal members to seek refuge in Amalienborg.
-Afterwards, Frederick V decided to transform it into a magnificent rococo-style palace from its original four noble mansions.
-In commemoration of this monarch, a statue of Frederick V on horseback was erected in the center of Amalienborg Palace's octagonal square.
-These four historic buildings include the palace of Christian VII, completed in 1754 and now used as the royal reception hall; the palace of Christian VIII; the palace of Christian IX, completed in 1758; and the palace of Frederick VIII, where Queen Ingrid resided.
-The palace of Christian VIII was opened to the public in 1994, showcasing items used by the royal family before 1947.
-When the Danish flag is raised on the roof, it indicates that the queen is present in the palace.
-She might even be using binoculars to quietly observe the crowd on the square.
-The Royal Guard Band departs from the palace at 11:30 am, passing through the old town and returning to the palace for the changing of the guard ceremony on the square.
-This unique program is a must-see.
+Amalienborg is the residence of the Danish royal family and also serves as the royal palace.
+In 1794, during the reign of Christian VII, a fire broke out at Christiansborg Palace, forcing the royal family to take refuge at Amalienborg.
+Subsequently, King Frederick V decided to rebuild it in the Rococo style, transforming the original four noble mansions into a magnificent palace.
+To commemorate this king, an equestrian statue of Frederick V was erected in the center of the octagonal square of the palace.
+The four historic buildings are: the Christian VII's Palace, built in 1754, now used as the royal reception hall; the Christian VIII's Palace; the Christian IX's Palace, completed in 1758; and the Frederick VIII's Palace, where Queen Ingrid resided.
+The Christian VIII's Palace was officially opened to the public in 1994, showcasing items used by the royal family before 1947.
+When the Danish queen is in residence, the national flag is raised on the roof, indicating her presence in the palace.
+Who knows, she might be observing the crowd in the square with a telescope.
+The royal guard band departs from the palace at 11:30 AM, marches through the old town, and returns to the palace for the changing of the guard ceremony in the square, which takes place punctually.
+This unique event is very distinctive, so be sure not to miss it.

-Rosenborg Palace, also known as the Rose Palace, is one of the iconic buildings in Copenhagen.
-Built in 1634 as a summer palace for Christian IV, the palace features Dutch Renaissance design with bronze roofs and red brick walls.
-Before the completion of Fredriksborg Castle by King Frederick IV, the first three generations of kings had lived here.
-Since 1883, Rosenborg Palace has served as the treasury for the successive kings, displaying various artifacts such as decorative items, lavish costumes, paintings, and ceramics.
-Visitors can admire the magnificent marble ceilings, priceless Dutch tapestries, silver lion sculptures, and precious golden utensils.
-Additionally, the Danish Crown is also kept in the palace's basement.
+Rosenborg Castle (Rosenborg Slot), also known as the Rose Palace, is one of the iconic buildings in Copenhagen.
+It was specially built in 1634 as a summer residence for King Christian IV.
+The palace features Dutch Renaissance style design, with bronze eaves and red brick walls as its main characteristics.
+Before King Frederick IV completed Frederiksborg Castle, three generations of kings resided here.
+Since 1883, Rosenborg Castle has become the treasury of successive kings, showcasing many ornaments, luxurious costumes, paintings, and ceramics.
+Here, you can admire the magnificent marble ceilings, invaluable Dutch tapestries, silver lion statues, and precious pure gold artifacts.
+Additionally, the Danish crown jewels are also kept in the palace's basement.

 Roskilde Cathedral

-This famous cathedral is located in the city center and is the main tourist attraction in the Roskilde region, attracting up to 170,000 visitors annually.
-The history of the cathedral dates back over 1000 years, making it a longstanding tradition for Danes to visit.
-The cathedral that visitors see today was built by Archbishop Absalon, the founder of Copenhagen, in the 1170s, with the addition of various styles of porches and chapels.
+This renowned cathedral is located in the city center and is the main tourist attraction in the Roskilde area, attracting up to 170,000 visitors annually.
+The history of the cathedral dates back over 1,000 years, making it a long-standing tradition for Danes to visit.
+The current cathedral was initiated by Archbishop Absalon, the founder of Copenhagen, in the 1170s, and has since seen the addition of various porches and chapels in different styles.
 The cathedral is a masterpiece of Danish architectural art spanning 800 years.
-Since the early 15th century, the cathedral has been a favored burial place for the royal family, with all kings since the Reformation being buried here.
-In addition, since the Middle Ages, the cathedral has served as a royal burial site, with 39 kings and queens, including King Harald Bluetooth, King Sweyn Estridsen, and Queen Margaret I, buried here, many in magnificent stone coffins.
-In 1985, a new royal cemetery was built in the northwest corner of the cathedral, where the current Danish Queen Margrethe II's parents, King Frederik IX and Queen Ingrid, are buried.
+Since the early 15th century, it has been the preferred burial site for the royal family, with all kings since the Reformation being buried here.
+Additionally, since the Middle Ages, the cathedral has served as a royal mausoleum, housing the tombs of 39 kings and queens, including King Harold Bluetooth, King Sweyn Estridsen, and Queen Margaret I, many of whom are interred in ornate stone sarcophagi.
+In 1985, a new royal burial site was constructed in the northwest corner of the cathedral, where the parents of the current Queen Margrethe II of Denmark, King Frederik IX and Queen Ingrid, are buried.